TobiasBK/next-template/README.md

 ## Dev notes

-Problems with Storybook are common.
+If use Storybook, problems with are common.
 Reference this thread: <https://github.com/storybookjs/storybook/issues/18319>